raygon-renderer/raygon/blogs/month-1.md

 This Month in Raygon 1
 ========================

-It's been about 50 days since I first announced Raygon, a WIP high performance CPU path tracer written in the Rust programming language, which will eventually feature state of the art light transport integrators including path tracing, bidirectional path tracing and VCM.
+It's been about 51 days since I first announced Raygon, a WIP high performance CPU path tracer written in the Rust programming language, which will eventually feature state of the art light transport integrators including path tracing, bidirectional path tracing and VCM.

 In that time I've worked day and night to build what you're about to see.
 In this post I'll go over some of those things and show some recent renders, then talk about the future of Raygon and how you can help.

+Feel free to skip to [Renders](#renders).

 ## Look back